AdamEssenmacher/MemoryToolkit.Maui/README.md

 # How to use

 ## Installation
 This is still an early project and I'm iterating on it a lot (especially AutoDisconnectHandler).
 I'll publish a nuget when it's more stable.
-Until then, just clone the repo.
+Until then, clone the repo and check back often :)

 ## Using GCMonitoredApplication for automatic instrumentation